wdporter/acim/workbook/part-i/32-i-have-invented-the-world-i-see/index.md

 next: W-pI.33
 ---

-1.&emsp;Today we are continuing to develop the theme of cause and effect.
+1. Today we are continuing to develop the theme of cause and effect.
 ²You are not the victim of the world you see because you invented it.
 ³You can give it up as easily as you made it up.
 ⁴You will see it or not see it, as you wish.